-- research achievements and their potential to establish, re-enter or further progress their career in research. - ability to independently develop and plan original and innovative research.
-This includes, where relevant, showing skill and expertise in mātauranga Māori and/or Kaupapa Māori. - preparation of the research plan.
-Is it clearly articulated?
-Does the applicant have a high likelihood to deliver research outcomes from this proposal? - ability to effectively communicate research in writing and verbally to a variety of audiences to generate impact (e.g., writing of funding proposals, research synopses, publications, or other written material, along with presenting at conferences, seminars, hui, wananga, discussion forums, outreach events or other opportunities).
+- research achievements and their potential to establish, re-enter or further progress their career in research? - ability to independently develop and plan original and innovative research?
+This includes, where relevant, showing skill and expertise in matauranga Maori and/or Kaupapa Maori. - ability to effectively communicate research in writing and verbally to a variety of audiences to generate impact (e.g., writing of funding proposals, research synopses, publications, or other written material, along with presenting at conferences, seminars, hui, wananga, discussion forums, outreach events or other opportunities)?